 Stock Market investing is a fascinating activity!
-All of the historical studies show that over long periods of time, equities outperform all other major asset classes.
+Historical studies show that over long periods of time, equities outperform all other major asset classes.
 Thus, the financially logical course of action is to be 100% invested in stocks at all times.

 Behavior economics tells us that, unfortunately, few humans are comfortable with the volatility in account value such an asset allocation entails.
 We also know from history that there could be long periods of time when equities lose money.
 This is especially relevant for retirement accounts.
 If you had retired in August 1929, been 100% invested in large capitalization stocks, and took withdrawals from the account on which to live, you would not have much left by June 1932 when these stocks declined 83% on a total return basis.
 Although equities recovered from that point, your capital base would be so small that your retirement account would be in jeopardy.